10 Yummy Chinese New Year Foods to Try in Singapore

 2. Mandarins 桔子 (Ju Zi)

 Mandarins are traditional Chinese New Year gifts as they represent prosperity to the Chinese.
-Foremost among the many reasons behind this belief is that the right half of the Chinese character for "fruit" is also the character for "good fortune."
+Foremost among the many reasons behind this belief is that the fruit resembles a lump of gold.
 At the same time, most Chinese dialect pronunciations for mandarins are also similar to that for luck.
-Lastly, mandarins strongly resemble gold and are pleasant to smell.
-They are an easy and refreshing snack, especially when surrounded by family members and close friends.
+Lastly, mandarin oranges are pleasant to smell.
+They are also a refreshing snack.
+All these reasons make the fruit a perfect Chinese New year food, especially when surrounded by family members and close friends.

 3. Chinese New Year Rice Cakes 年糕 (Nian Gao)

-As for the reason for eating nian gao, this is largely due to the sound of the name.
-"Nian" means year, while "gao" has the same sound as "tall" or "high."
-Paired together, it implies a soaring new year.
+As for the reason for eating nian gao, "nian" means year while "gao" has the same sound as "tall" or "high."
+Paired together, the name thus implies a soaring new year.
 Of note, many Chinese New Year foods are eaten for the same reason.
-Practically all associated delicacies have names that sound both auspicious and pleasing.
+Practically all associated delicacies have names that sound auspicious or pleasing.